Photographer: Bruce Easton

 - Local beer and wine for purchase,

-- Delicious barbecued chicken with a hearty salad and dessert,
+- Vegetarian beans, hearty salad and dessert,

 - Tickets available at BBQ for non-riders